Jul977/Ansible-project/README.md

 We are going to be configuring 3 target servers.

-Then run below commands
+Run below commands
 - ssh-keygen;  used to generate our key pair
 - nano cd /home/ubuntu/.ssh/authorized_keys

-Then paste the public key of the ansible server and save
+Paste the public key of the ansible server and save

+Repeat above process for the 2 target servers.

 Our ansible server has now been successfully configured for passwordless authentication.